eduvpn/eduvpn-common/README.md

 make test-wrappers
 ```

 Specify `-j` to execute tests in parallel.
+You can specify specific wrappers to test by appending
+e.g. `WRAPPERS="csharp php"`.

 Test both: